 About Weekly Wisdom

 Weekly Wisdom is an event series that happens live on Facebook, Twitter, and LinkedIn.
 It also becomes a podcast episode.
-Every week, we join forces with Inside Higher Education and talk with a sitting college president or chancellor about how they're specifically navigating the challenges of this moment.
+Every week, we join forces with Inside Higher Ed and talk with a sitting college president or chancellor about how they're specifically navigating the challenges of this moment.
 These conversations will be filled with practicable things you can do right now by unpacking how and why college leaders are making decisions within higher education.
 Hopefully, these episodes will also leave you with a sense of optimism and a bit of inspiration.

 Rate, Review & Subscribe